siggb/DecryptionOfVideoOnFly/README.md

 ### License

-Keen Listener is available under the MIT license.
+Decryption Of Video On Fly is available under the MIT license.

 Copyright © 2013 Ildar Sibagatov.